 I meet LIPA graduates all over the world when I’m on tour.
 I also have two in my band.
 I tried once to keep hold of a sound guy, but couldn’t.
 I wasn’t fast enough; he went out with Coldplay.Paul McCartney

-Cliff Cooper, the CEO and founder of Orange Music Electronic Co, was made an Honoured Friend of LIPA.
+Cliff Cooper, CEO and founder of Orange Music Electronic Co.
+Ltd, was made an Honoured Friend of LIPA.

-Sir Paul said: “I meet LIPA graduates all over the world when I’m on tour.
+Paul McCartney said: “I meet LIPA graduates all over the world when I’m on tour.
 I also have two in my band.
 I tried once to keep hold of a sound guy, but couldn’t.
 I wasn’t fast enough; he went out with Coldplay.”

-Last updated on December 14, 2019
+Last updated on November 8, 2023